bowman2001/perplexdoc/content/doc/basic/link/index.md

 ---
 author: Georg Makowski
 date: "2021-03-23T22:11:38+01:00"
-description: All types of references to a URL
+description: All types of references to a URL in our text
 menu:
   doc:
     name: Links